sugimuracraft/kuku/README.md

 # kuku
-This is a app that training kuku.
+This is an app that training kuku.

 # Development Info
 * Docker: node:20-slim